Himel-Tasrif/AI-CV-Checker/README.md

-Hello!! this is a repository
+Hello!! this is a repository of AI CV Checker